Staff – Meet the Team

 He is actively involved in the management of the business and focuses on marketing and new business for PGS specifically focussed on the Western Cape and the larger African continent.

-Wouter is accredited with the Association of Professional Heritage Practitioners (APHP) as a Professional Heritage Practitioner, Amafa and ASAPA as a Professional Archaeologist and has CRM grading as a Principal Investigator in Grave Relocations and Field Director in Iron Age.
+Wouter is accredited with the Association of Professional Heritage Practitioners (APHP) as a Professional Heritage Practitioner, Amafa and ASAPA as a Professional Archaeologist and has CRM grading as a Principal Investigator in Grave Relocations, Iron Age and Stone and Field Director in Colonial Period Archaeology.

 He is married to Ronelle and has a son Xander and daughter Cara.